 Next, make sure that Skype has the permission to access both Camera and Microphone on your computer.

-3. Next, select Microphone in the left-pane.
-In the right-pane, scroll down to “Allow Apps to Access your Microphone” section and move the toggle next to Skype to ON position.
+Next, select Microphone in the left-pane.
+In the right-pane, move the slider next to Skype to ON position.

 3. Repair Skype App